crazycoder44/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 - Implement test_access_nested_map method using @parameterized.expand decorator
 - Test the access_nested_map function with different inputs

+### Task 1: Parameterize a unit test for exceptions
+- Implement TestAccessNestedMap.test_access_nested_map_exception method
+- Use assertRaises context manager to test KeyError exceptions
+- Verify that correct exception messages are raised for invalid paths
+- Test with empty nested_map and invalid nested paths

 ## Usage

 To run the tests: